manuGil/online-core/docs/source/radiometric-ops.rst

    + ``topo34f.img`` – scan of a topographic map in RGB.

-We can **enhance** the visualization of images through well-known plugins and providers available in QGIS.
+We can **enhance** the visualisation of images through well-known plugins and providers available in QGIS.
 In this exercise, we will make use of some of the QGIS tools. *Note that none of these tools changes the actual values stored in the raster datasets*.
 They simply change the way the image is displayed to highlight features that are not obvious when using the default visualisation settings.

 Task 1